 What expertise do clients value most?
 A deep understanding of their business.
-This answer will surprise many in the A/E industry who think that expertise in their various technical disciplines is what is most valued.
+This answer will likely surprise many in the A/E industry who apparently think that expertise in their various technical disciplines is what is most valued.
 Obviously, clients expect you to know your business.
 But what usually matters more to them is how much you know theirs.

-Client knowledge is a critical competitive advantage that many firms in our business undervalue.
+Client/market knowledge is a critical competitive advantage that many firms in our business undervalue.
 They're too busy filling the pipeline with proposal opportunities to invest in learning much about the clients they pursue.
 If you're looking for causes of the commoditization of your services, start here.
 The value of your work is much enhanced when you can meet clients' strategic needs.
 That requires an understanding of their business.

-When I work on proposals, I always ask what the strategic drivers are behind the project.
+When I work on proposals, I always ask: What are the strategic drivers behind the project.
 What are the business results that we need to deliver through the project?
 I'm typically disappointed with the answers I get.
 It's apparent that most technical professionals (especially engineers) are more interested in the what and how than the why.
 Yet the why—the desired business outcomes—is what clients really care about.